Oldest 100 News Articles

 Camden County Republican Executive Committee

-The Camden County Republican Executive Committee held a meeting at No. 210 Market street on Saturday.
-Chairman Charles A. Butts announced the following standing committees: Finance — Messrs, Stafford, Horner, and Boker.
-Printing — Bonsall, Blowe and Campbell.
-Campaign — Wagner, McKinley and Baird.
-Naturalization — Young, Stockton and Peters.
-William T. Sloan and Frank Green were appointed assistant secretaries.
-It was decided to hold a mass meeting at the Camden County Court House on Thursday and extend an invitatino to General John A. Logan to be present and address the meeting.
+Philadelphia Inquirer – October 6, 1884 The Camden County Republican Executive Committee held a meeting at No. 210 Market street on Saturday.
+Chairman Charles A. Butts announced the following standing committees: Finance—Messrs, Stafford, Horner, and Boker.
+Printing—Bonsall, Blowe and Campbell.
+Campaign—Wagner, McKinley and Baird.
+Naturalization—Young, Stockton and Peters.
+William T. Sloan and Frank Green were…

 Read More…